 Recipe and Ingredient Tips and Tricks

 - My dogs like the smell of plain gelatin and will happily accept plain gummies (gelatin and water), but a little tasty boost of chicken stock never goes astray.
 Adding clear or strained stock works best to keep the gummies transparent, if you want them to be clear.
 Cloudy is fine as well, just a bit different than the pictured treats.
 Light stocks work better than dark stocks for tinting, as the stock can have a significant affect the colour.
 You can read more in our FAQ post on stock for making homemade dog treats.

 I prepped these treats using glasses so that the photos would be better able to show you the process.
 Normally, I prefer to use something with a pouring spout.
 That way I can pour instead of spooning into the moulds.
-My current go-to method is to use one of our stainless steel coffee machine milk jugs.
-They’re a good size for a typical base batch, stain resistant for anything I may be using in the mix (e.g. turmeric, beetroot, etc.), and can be popped in the dishwasher for easy clean-up.
-Perfect.
+My current go-to method is to use one of our stainless steel coffee milk jugs (affiliate link).
+The jugs are a good size for a typical base batch, stain-resistant for anything I may be using in the mix (e.g. turmeric, beetroot, etc.), and can be popped in the dishwasher for easy clean-up.
+Very convenient.